 Our success depends in part on our ability to source luxury design products for our online marketplace through attracting and retaining leading and vetted sellers.
 Our revenue, brand, and network effect depend on the quality, authenticity, and exclusivity of the luxury design products available through our online marketplace.
-The total seller stock value on our online marketplace is approximately \$\) as of March 31, 2021.
+The total seller stock value on our online marketplace is in excess of \$10.9 billion as of March 31, 2021.
 We have a diverse, non-concentrated base of approximately 4,200 seller accounts across 55 countries.
 As a leading at-scale online marketplace for luxury design products, we believe we are able to attract and onboard sellers seamlessly with very little marginal seller acquisition cost.
 A key driver of the increase in our seller stock value has been our 20-year, time-tested relationships with our seller base, which, based on responses to our 2020 interim seller survey, has resulted in our average seller listing 55% of its total inventory on our online marketplace in 2020.

 Based on responses to our 2020 interim seller survey, we believe our platform represents the majority of sales for many of our sellers.
 Our thorough vetting process ensures that users have access to luxury design products from leading sellers, makers, and creators.
 The ability to attract and retain these vetted sellers is important to the overall success of our online marketplace and continued growth, as demonstrated by our average on-platform GMV retention for each seller cohort since 2015.
 To measure dollar-based on-platform GMV retention, we categorize sellers by the year in which they first joined our online marketplace, which is referred to as an annual cohort.
-For each annual cohort, we measure the total on-platform GMV for each cohort year and divide it by the total on-platform GMV for such cohort in the initial cohort year they joined our online marketplace.
-The resulting quotient is referred to as "dollar-based on-platform GMV retention rate."
+For each annual cohort, we measure the total on-platform GMV for each cohort year and divide it by the total on-platform GMV retention rate."
 On-platform dollar-based GMV retention rate equal to 100% would indicate that the seller cohort sold the same amount of on-platform GMV through our online marketplace in the current cohort year as they did in the initial cohort year they joined our online marketplace.
 As seen below, on average, our dollar-based on-platform GMV retention rate increases every cohort year, demonstrating our ability to attract, retain, and encourage our sellers to sell more through our online marketplace.